Creating a Deployment

 (Optional) Advanced Settings

 • Upgrade: Specify the upgrade mode and parameters of the workload.
 Rolling upgrade and Replace upgrade are available.
-For details, see Workload Upgrade Policies.
+For details, see Configuring Workload Upgrade Policies.

 • Scheduling: Configure affinity and anti-affinity policies for flexible workload scheduling.
 Load affinity and node affinity are provided.